pauwels-labs/flux-infra/README.md

 - When enabling webhook notifications, make sure to select json as the content type of the event in the github settings

+- When making strategic merge patches or RFC6902 patches, the resource being patched MUST be defined inside of the resources section of the Kustomization file, even if the resource was already made outside of Flux

 ### Install cert-manager

 - Make sure to have a separate resource for namespace that's installed